freedomofpress/securedrop-protocol/README.md

 See the ["Flow Chart"](#flow-chart) section for a summary of the asymmetry in this protocol.

 ### Source submission to Journalist
+The following procedure if performed by a Source that wants to send a message to all Journalists in a Newsroom with attachmnets.
+Technically, the possibility to contact just a single or a subset of journalists is possible.
+Whether to allow a source to choose or stick to a specific default is currently undefined.

  1. *Source* fetches *NR<sub>PK</sub>*, *sig<sup>FPF</sup>(NR<sub>PK</sub>)*
  2. *Source* checks *Verify(FPF<sub>PK</sub>,sig<sup>FPF</sup>(NR<sub>PK</sub>)) == true*, since FPF<sub>PK</sub> is pinned in the Source client
  3. For every *Journalist* (i) in *Newsroom*